MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-advanced-ediscovery.md

 Licensing for Advanced eDiscovery requires the appropriate organization subscription and per-user licensing.

-- **Organization subscription:** To access Advanced eDiscovery in the Microsoft 365 compliance center or the Office 365 Security & Compliance Center, your organization must have one of the following:
+- **Organization subscription:** To access Advanced eDiscovery in the Microsoft 365 compliance center or the Security & Compliance Center, your organization must have one of the following:

   - Microsoft 365 E5 or Office 365 E5 subscription